FEISystems/ms-macwis-prototype/README.md

 For more information on bootstrap style guides, see http://getbootstrap.com/2.3.2/components.html.

 ### US Digital Services Playbook
 We also followed the principles outlined in the US Digital Services Playbook.
-A summary of our adoption by play can be found here, <LINK RMF Linked Files | Digital Services Play Checklist | Digital_Services_Play_Checklist.PDF>.
+A summary of our adoption by play can be found here | [Digital Services Play Checklist](./artifacts/Digital Services Play Checklist/Digital_Services_Playbook.pdf).

 ##  B.	Accessibility Best Practices